RyanM15/CS2_Project/README.md

 - April 23 log -- continued to hardcode the stats in but not sure how the program will handle data entries that are not specifically coded in, for example if someone has a really high batting average but low fielding percentage I dont know how I would rank that.

 - May 2 log -- continued hardcoding and thought about how to export the program as an app

+- May 5 log -- finished the program in cs50 and it works, began to figure out how to convert it to repl.it

+- May 7 log -- finished converting to repl.it, published my code and am finished with the project